Ever the Student

 A substitute teacher in elementary school told us that when we look at the leaves on a tree, the leaves are not just green.
 The leaves contain every color.
 This is true of everything.
 Sage advice that has literally colored my art from that day forward.
 Including a host of disparate colors into my art brings a depth and an energy.

 I took art in high school, mainly drawing, and a few drawing classes in college long long ago.
 I've had no formal training.
 It just comes through me.

 In 2017 I began using chalk pastels as a means of improving my neuroplasticity.
 Creative processes encourage brain health and improve function.
 With the exception of some displays I created for an educational project at work, I had taken a few decades hiatus from drawing.

 Pastels let me pile and mix color.
 I like to use my fingers to move the pigments.
 Pastels are my first art love.

 In 2020 I began to paint.
 I do not use a paint brush.
-I use acrylics with a pallet knife, Q-tips, cotton balls, my finger, and sometimes a toothbrush.
+I use acrylics with a pallet knife, Q-tips, cotton balls, my finger, plastic wrap and sometimes a toothbrush.
 There is life in these paintings; a sense of excitement.
 They are what sprang from the canvas as I started pushing and layering colors.
-I did refer to a few photos here and their for guidance, but primarily, they are my own.
+I did refer to a few photos here and there for guidance, but primarily, they are my own.